vilmabezerra/listify/README.md

 ## Action Plan for future versions

 - Add command "merge Playlists "
-- Allow user to create playlist with Image, public access, description and some other playlist's information
+- Allow user to create playlist with Image, public access, collaborative and some other playlist's information
 - Allow user to edit name, description, image and some other playlist's information
 - Code Refactoring
-- Do not ask user for providing a userconfig.txt file
+- Do not need to ask user to provide a userconfig.txt file